OzFramework/oz-wiki/_Footer.md

 Not finding what you're looking for?
 Have questions?
-Send over a message here on Github or checkout our [Oz Discord server](https://discord.gg/yjKsWS6)
+Send over a message to ozframeworkdevs@gmail.com or checkout our [Oz Discord server](https://discord.gg/yjKsWS6)